fxedel/toggle-icon/README.md

 ## Get the code
-If you have bower installed, run:
+If you have npm installed, run:

 ```
 npm install polymer-toggle-icon